jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

     This code snippet connects your board to a wireless network.
 Replace `<NETWORK_SSID>` with the name of your network and `<NETWORK_PASSWORD>` with its password.

+1. Save the file to the `MicroPython device` and run the code.

+   The following output should be presented on the `Shell` Thonny window.

+    ```output
+    >>> %Run -c $EDITOR_CONTENT

+    MPY: soft reboot
+    network config: ('10.6.3.163', '255.255.240.0')
+    Light level: 1034
+    Light level: 1034
+    Light level: 1034
+    ```

 ## Code the device

 The device is ready to code.